Do you ever wonder if you’re using the most time efficient workflow?

 Exporting From Iridient Back To Lightroom

-When you export from Iridient Developer (or Process Image and Save As) you’re giving a few options.
-DNG (Photoshop), JPEG, JPEG 2000, PNG, or TIFF.
+When you export from Iridient Developer (or Process Image and Save As), you have a few options: DNG (Photoshop), JPEG, JPEG 2000, PNG, or TIFF.
 Any of them are fine, although I prefer TIFF.
 16bit is ideal.

 You’re usually prompted to Save Image to the same folder the file is from, if not, navigate to that folder and export there.

-I usually add something like -IR to the end of my file, so it will look something like this: DSCF0256-IR.TIFF
+I usually add something like -IR to the end of my file to look like this: DSCF0256-IR.TIFF

-This way when I’m in Lightroom, I’ll be able to instantly see the file was processed using Iridient Developer by looking at the file name above the preview clip.
+This way, when I’m in Lightroom, I’ll be able to instantly see that the file was processed using Iridient Developer by looking at the file name above the preview clip.

-To get the file back into Lightroom, all you need to do is find your corresponding folder in Lightroom, right click it and select Synchronize Folders.
+To get the file back into Lightroom, you only need to find your corresponding folder in Lightroom, right-click it, and select Synchronize Folders.

 Lightroom will then scan that folder and automatically import any new files.